anasisma/Ghost-Hunt-Simulation/README.md

 # Insructions:
 - Compilation: In the terminal, navigate to the directory where the files are saved.
 Afterwards, type "make" without the quotation marks.
-- Launching and operating instructions: While in the directory where the compiled "a4" file is saved along with the others, type "./simulation" into the terminal to execute the program, again without any quotation marks.
+- Launching and operating instructions: While in the directory where the compiled "simulation" file is saved along with the others, type "./simulation" into the terminal to execute the program, again without any quotation marks.
 Outputs will be printed to and inputs will be read from the terminal.

 # Design decisions/bonus marks
 - Decided to have the hunters leave the van when they first spawn in, since the van won't have any evidence when first starting.